This blog is such a mess. The category organization is a mess. The tags are a mess. Mess. Mess. Mess.

 Since last fall I’ve been quietly at the helm of Comics Workbook.
 I had been assisting Frank Santoro with the site and social media starting in 2015 as the mouth piece of his Rowhouse Residency project and his Correspondence Course for Comics Makers.
 This work started when Frank and I created the Pittsburgh Comics Salon and launched the Kickstarter to buy the house next to his in Swissvale to create the Rowhouse Residency.

-Last year, and things leading up to then found Frank’s life was going in a different direction than what the Comics Workbook project needed, so after 6 years of manning the ship.
-I saw this as an opportunity to lighten his load and to launch a vision for a comics making hub.
+Last year, and things leading up to then, found Frank’s life going in a different direction than what the Comics Workbook project needed, so after 6 years of manning the ship he wanted to passed the torch.
+I saw this as an opportunity to lighten his load and to launch my vision for a comics making hub.
 We talked and he conferred control of it to me.

 I took some time and put the whole project on hiatus, publicly.
 Up to that point, a core crew of volunteers: Caleb Orecchio, Sally Ingraham, Aaron Cocklere and myself had been running a daily blog where we wrangled up as much interesting information from the world of comics, art, commerce and technology that intersected with comics and visual language.
 It was a monster of a Daily News project.
 Sometimes we’d write short essays, or reviews of things we were reading about it.
 It was awesome, but tiring.
 I hope to bring a practice like that back to the new website.